confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-stream-as-select.md

 The key of the resulting stream is determined by the following rules, in order of priority:
  1. if the query has a `PARTITION BY`, then the resulting number of key columns will match the number of expressions in the `PARTITION BY` clause.
 For each expression:
-    1. if the `PARITION BY` expression is a single source column reference, the corresponding key column will match the name, type and contents of the source column.
+    1. if the `PARTITION BY` expression is a single source column reference, the corresponding key column will match the name, type and contents of the source column.
-    1. if the `PARITION BY` expression is a reference to a field within a `STRUCT`-type column, then the corresponding key column will match the name, type, and contents of the `STRUCT` field.
+    1. if the `PARTITION BY` expression is a reference to a field within a `STRUCT`-type column, then the corresponding key column will match the name, type, and contents of the `STRUCT` field.
-    1. if the `PARITION BY` expression is any other expression, the key column will have a system generated name, unless you provide an alias in the projection, and will match the type and contents of the result of the expression.
+    1. if the `PARTITION BY` expression is any other expression, the key column will have a system generated name, unless you provide an alias in the projection, and will match the type and contents of the result of the expression.
  1. if the query has a join see [Join Synthetic Key Columns](../joins/synthetic-keys) for more info.